nickesparza/ga-project-3-client/README.md

 You need to install dependencies with `npm install`

 ## User Stories
-- As an unauthenticated user, I want to be able to sign up.
+- As an unauthenticated user, I want to be able to sign up..
 - As an unauthenticated user, I want to be able to log in.
 - As an authenticated user, I want to be able to change my password.
 - As an authenticated user, I want to be able to log out.